ansible-network/cloud_vpn/README.md

 =========

 This role allows to create VPN IPSEC site-to-site tunnels between cloud providers and network devices.
-It only supports static routing (for now).
+It supports BGP and static routing.

 Example playbook for VPN between an on-premise VyOS device and AWS VPN
 ----------------------------------------------------------------------